jorroll/rschedule/README.md

 [![NPM version](https://flat.badgen.net/npm/v/@rschedule/rschedule)](https://www.npmjs.com/package/@rschedule/rschedule) [![Size when minified & gzipped](https://flat.badgen.net/bundlephobia/minzip/@rschedule/rschedule)](https://bundlephobia.com/result?p=@rschedule/rschedule)

-### Still pre-1.0 release (i.e. Beta)
+### Still pre-1.0 release (i.e. Beta) [docs](#docs)

 A javascript library, written in typescript, for working with recurring dates.
 Rules can be imported / exported in [ICAL](https://tools.ietf.org/html/rfc5545) spec format, and Rule objects themselves adhere to the javascript iterator protocol.
 The library is "date agnostic" and usable with standard `Date`, [`Moment`](https://momentjs.com), or luxon [`DateTime`](https://moment.github.io/luxon/) objects through a [`IDateAdapter` interface](./docs/date-adapter).
-All objects in rSchedule are immutable. rSchedule supports creating schedule's with durations (this might seem like a no-brainer, but I'm not aware of another recurrence library that has this feature).
+All objects in rSchedule are immutable. rSchedule supports creating schedules with durations (this might seem like a no-brainer, but I'm not aware of another recurrence library that has this feature).

 At this point, the library's core functionality is feature complete and the tests are passing. ~~This being said, I'm still adjusting the library ahead of a 1.0 release as I dog food it in my own app~~.
 The library is nearing 1.0 -- see the [roadmap to 1.0](#roadmap-to-10) below.
-If you're looking for something more mature, check out [rrulejs](https://github.com/jakubroztocil/rrule).

 ```bash
 # To install both the main package and the `StandardDateAdapter` for standard javascript dates */